Darne machine gun: Development

 The French gun-making company Darne, which became famous for its innovative shotguns, began making military weapons in 1915, when it was contracted by French government to manufacture Lewis machine guns.
 In 1916 this same company announced the development of its own indigenous design of machine gun.
-This belt-fed weapon was designed especially for rapid manufacturing techniques, and without any unnecessary refinements typical for most contemporary small arms.
+This belt-fed weapon was designed especially for quick manufacture, without unnecessary refinements typical for most contemporary small-arms.
 External finish and appearance of the Darne machine gun was crude, but worked well and its price was much lower than of any contemporary weapon with comparable combat characteristics.

-The French Army tested Darne machine guns during 1917/1918, but the Great War ended before production contracts could have been signed.
-Despite this, during the 1920s and 1930s the Darne company managed to refine an aircraft variant of the machine gun to the point where it was adopted by French and some other air forces for the role of an observers gun.
-However, there were many more variants of the Darne machine gun, although most were certainly less successful.
-For example, in the 1920s and 1930s Darne offered a number of lightweight belt-fed machine guns for infantry or vehicle use.
+The French Army tested Darne machine guns from 1917 to 1918, but the war ended before production contracts could have been signed.
+Despite this, during the 1920s and 1930s the Darne company managed to refine an aircraft variant of the machine gun to the point where it was adopted by French and some other air forces for the role of an observer's gun.
+There were many variants of the Darne machine gun, although most were certainly less successful.
+In the 1920s and 1930s Darne offered a number of lightweight belt-fed machine guns for infantry or vehicle use.
 All these machine guns were made according to the same principle of reducing cost, but unlike its aircraft variants found no buyers during the inter-war period.

 It was eventually replaced by the MAC 1934 for Air Force use, although the French Navy continued to use them into World War II.
 Small numbers were also exported to Brazil, Spain, Yugoslavia, Italy and Lithuania, and captured French Darnes were used by German occupation forces for coastal defense.
 The initial guns were made by Darne in France but it appears that later production was outsourced to Spain, where it could be done more cheaply.